software architecture

 And don't forget the boring part: embeddings change.
 The day you switch embedding models, every vector is stale.
 Build re-embedding as a first-class, resumable batch job from day one, not a heroic weekend.

-The seven-point production checklist
+The seven-point checklist I won't ship without

 This is the part that doesn't make the demo and entirely determines whether the feature survives contact with users.
 I don't sign off on an LLM feature until all seven exist.